The Daniels Effect: The Business of Better Business

 Google Scholar Page

-Ciccotello’s primary research interests are in law and finance, with an emphasis in financial intermediation and services.
+Conrad’s primary research interests are in law and finance, with an emphasis in financial intermediation and services.
 He has over 60 publications including articles in the Journal of Financial Economics, Journal of Law and Economics, Journal of Financial and Quantitative Analysis, Management Science, Financial Analysts Journal, and the Journal of Corporation Law.
-Ciccotello has received research grants from TIAA Institute, Financial Planning Foundation, Kauffman Foundation, and the William Davidson Institute.
+Conrad has received research grants from TIAA Institute, Financial Planning Foundation, Kauffman Foundation and William Davidson Institute.
 He is the author of the first two chapters in Mutual Funds: The Blackwell Series in Finance.
-Ciccotello’s research on the financial advisory profession is cited in the Federal Register and his paper on market timing of mutual funds is entered into the Congressional Record as Senate Banking Committee testimony.
+Conrad’s research on the financial advisory profession is cited in the Federal Register, and his paper on market timing of mutual funds is entered into the Congressional Record as Senate Banking Committee testimony.

-Ciccotello currently serves as a research fellow in the TIAA Institute, co-editor of the Financial Planning Review, and senior consultant to the finance practice of Charles River Associates.
-He has provided expert testimony on financial matters in both federal and state courts, and in arbitrations.
-Ciccotello was the editor of Financial Services Review from 2001 to 2007 and the executive director of the Huebner Foundation from 2012 to 2016.
-He served as the investment committee for the defined-contribution retirement plan of the University System of Georgia from 2008 to 2017, and has provided expert testimony on investment policy to the Retirement Committee of the Georgia Senate.
-Ciccotello has been quoted in the Wall Street Journal, the Washington Post, The New York Times, USA Today, Kiplinger’s Personal Finance, Consumer Reports, and Investment Advisor.
-He has also appeared on the Weather Channel and been featured on Men’s Health Live and National Public Radio programs.
+Conrad currently serves as a research fellow in the TIAA Institute, co-editor of the Financial Planning Review and an advisory editor of Financial Services Review.
+He has been active in consulting since 1999, providing expert testimony on financial matters in both federal and state courts, and in arbitrations.
+Conrad was the executive director of the Huebner Foundation from 2012 to 2016.
+He served as the investment committee for the defined-contribution retirement plan of the University System of Georgia from 2008 to 2017 and has provided expert testimony on investment policy to the Retirement Committee of the Georgia Senate.
+Conrad has been quoted in the Wall Street Journal, Washington Post, New York Times, USA Today, Kiplinger’s Personal Finance, Consumer Reports, and Investment Advisor.
+He has also featured on the Weather Channel, Men’s Health Live and National Public Radio.

 Education